 Calendar Labels Explained

-Each race is listed along with its location and UCI status eg World Tour, 1.1 or 2.HC.
+There are some changes for 2020.
+Each race is listed along with its location and UCI status eg World Tour, Pro Series or 2.1.

 Women’s Race labels

-- 1.1W and 2.1W are women’s one day and women’s stage races where the field is made up of women’s teams, national teams as well as regional or club teams
+- W1.Pro and W2.Pro are women’s one day and women’s stage races where the field is made up of a minimum of 4 World Tour teams invited and a maximum of 10 women’s World Tour teams; the rest of the field is women’s continental teams, national squads as well as regional or club teams

-- “Why are the races listed as all day events?” – It’s impossible today to know today the starting time and whether a race is slated to finish at, say, 4pm or 5.15pm so there’s no point guessing the precise slot, it’s easier to list them as all day events
+- “Why are the races listed as all day events?” – It’s impossible to know today whether a race is slated to finish at, say, 4pm or 5.15pm so there’s no point guessing the precise slot, it’s easier to list them as all day events

-- “Help, my phone rings at midnight with an alert” – by default notifications are turned off but check your device settings too once you’ve subscribed to avoid being alerted in the middle of the night
+- “Help, my phone rings at midnight with an alert” – by default notifications are turned off but check your device settings too in case they turn them on once you’ve subscribed avoid being alerted in the middle of the night

 - “I only want the World Tour races“, “I don’t want the women’s races” etc: some readers email in special requests it’s hard to accommodate every view and offer 12 versions with and without different races, let alone maintain them all with the additions, deletions and amendments that will inevitable happen so it’s all or nothing

-- “I subscribed to your 2018 calendar, can’t you just add next year’s races to save me from subscribing again?”
+- “I subscribed to your 2019 calendar, can’t you just add next year’s races to save me from subscribing again?”
 This is possible but it means you’d end up with a diary with hundreds of dormant entries from the past.
-It’s lighter on data and faster to do it year-by-year.
-Deleting last year’s subscription and subscribing anew should take you as much time as it took to read this bullet point
+It’s lighter on data and faster to do it year-by-year and subscribing again should take you as much time as it took to read this bullet point

 - “The date for such-and-such race is wrong“.
-The UCI calendar is provisional plus it’s possible something gets mangled during the data entry process.
+The UCI calendar is provisional plus it’s possible something gets bungled when typing everything by hand.
 If you spot a change or a typo please email in and it can be fixed for everyone